 Jelly Cups Food

-There are six flavours of Jelly Cups in total, which are melon, banana, strawberry, honey, orange and yoghurt.
+There are four flavours of Jelly Cups in total, which are banana, honey, orange and yoghurt.
 They are fun to eat and extremely tasty.

 Your Parrot can be given a selection of Jelly Cups with the 6 or 24 pack of Assorted Jelly Cups.
 It contains a mixture of the strawberry, banana, orange, honey, yoghurt and melon flavoured jelly treats.